Learn something new every day

-A bladder neck incision (BNI) is a surgical procedure performed on a male to widen the upper part of the bladder located next to the prostrate.
-The bladder neck may become narrow as the prostrate enlarges or if scar tissue has formed after prostrate surgery.
+A bladder neck incision (BNI) is a surgical procedure performed on a male to widen the upper part of the bladder located next to the prostate.
+The bladder neck may become narrow as the prostate enlarges or if scar tissue has formed after prostate surgery.
 A condition called primary bladder neck obstruction (PBNO) may cause an inability to urinate properly, necessitating a bladder neck incision operation.
 Some sexual side effects are commonly reported after this minimally invasive bladder surgery.

 The procedure for the bladder neck incision is done under general anesthesia or a regional spinal block.
 If the patient prefers to be unconscious during the surgery, the anesthesiologist will administer a series of medications through an intravenous (IV) line that will cause the patient to fall asleep and not feel any pain.
 The regional spinal block is given through a small catheter inserted into the space between the vertebrae in the spine; although the patient will remain awake during the procedure, he will be unable to feel any painful sensations.

 This bladder surgery is performed using an endoscopic surgical instrument.
 Images from the camera on the endoscope enable the surgeon to visualize the bladder neck during the operation.
 A long thin flexible endoscope is inserted into the urethra of the penis through the small opening at the tip of the organ.
 The endoscope is slowly moved forward through the urethra until the neck of the bladder is reached.
 Once the bladder located, the surgeon will make a cut in the neck of the bladder that will allow the free passage of urine.

 After the BNI operation, the patient will have a catheter inserted into the penis to irrigate the bladder.
 When the bladder has stopped bleeding, the catheter will be removed.
 Nursing staff will observe the patient until he is able to pass urine successfully, and then he will be discharged.